krhimaanshu07/DiagnoSee/replit.md

 ## Overview

-This is a production-ready marketing and demo website for Agnostic Imaging AI, a medical imaging GenAI SaaS platform.
-The application showcases an OEM-agnostic solution that provides super-resolution and enhancement for X-Ray, CT, MRI, and Digital Pathology imaging through advanced AI technology.
-The website features a modern 3D design with a pure black theme, interactive demonstrations, and comprehensive information about the platform's capabilities.
+This is a production-ready single-page marketing website for Agnostic Imaging AI, a medical imaging GenAI SaaS platform.
+The application features a comprehensive glassmorphism design system with 3D card interactions, parallax scrolling effects, and premium animations.
+The website showcases an OEM-agnostic solution that provides super-resolution and enhancement for X-Ray, CT, MRI, and Digital Pathology imaging through advanced AI technology.

 ## User Preferences